Derek Wax: Television

 He joined the British production company Kudos in 2005.
 His first role as executive producer was on the mini-series Tsunami: The Aftermath.
 The show starred Tim Roth, Chiwetel Ejiofor and Toni Collette, and was directed by Bharat Nalluri.
 It aired on both the BBC and HBO.

 Wax was the executive producer on the single drama West 10 LDN, written by Noel Clarke and directed by Menhaj Huda for BBC Three in 2008.
-He also worked as executive producer on the Channel 4 sitcom Plus One, in 2009.
+He also worked as executive producer on the Channel 4 sitcom Plus One, in 2009, starring Daniel Mays, Nigel Harman, Ingrid Oliver and Steve John Shepherd.

 Also broadcast on BBC One in 2009, Wax executive produced the three-part drama series, Occupation, working with writer Peter Bowker.
 The drama traced the fraught interwoven journeys of three British soldiers who take part in the invasion of Iraq and then return to Manchester, before being drawn back to Basra.
 The drama featured James Nesbitt, Stephen Graham and Warren Brown, and was directed by Nick Murphy.
 A year later, Occupation won the 2010 BAFTA award for Best Drama Serial, a Prix Europa award for Best European Series and a Broadcasting Press Guild Award for Best Serial.

 Later in 2010, Wax executive produced two seasons of the Harriet Braun created, Glasgow-based TV show, Lip Service, which aired on BBC Three.
+Starring Fiona Button, Heather Peace, Ruta Gedmintas, Emun Elliott, Natasha O'Keefe, Laura Fraser and Neve Mackintosh.

 In 2011, Wax executive produced the Abi Morgan written drama series, The Hour, set in a BBC newsroom during the 1956 Suez crisis.
+Starring Romola Garai, Dominic West, Ben Whishaw, Anna Chancellor, Oona Chaplin and Peter Capaldi.
 It was broadcast on BBC2 and BBC America.
 It was commissioned for a second series but cancelled after the second series was transmitted.
 The Hour was also nominated for Best Mini-Series at the 70th Golden Globe Awards.
 Abi Morgan later won the Primetime Emmy Award for Outstanding Writing in a Mini-Series.